 Lynis is written in shell script, a versatile scripting language available on all systems running Linux or a UNIX-based operating system.
 For this reason, most system administrators can easily create their own tests for Lynis.
-This is useful when you want to write your own tests and plugins, or customizing functionality.
+This is useful when you want to write your own tests or plugins.
 In this document we have a look at how to create a plugin, with some custom tests in it.

 Lynis runs each time a full cycle of steps.
 For plugins there are two moments when they can run, which we call phase 1 and phase 2.
 The complete cycle looks like this: